The tale is etched in automotive folklore, but how well do we really know the Lancia Gamma ?

 Lancia’s own centro stile acknowledged this trend, creating a tre-volumi Gamma variant in a similar vein to the 1980 Trevi.
 But while the Beta-derived model had the benefit of a certain visual intrigue (if a not an entirely harmonious one), the Gamma Tre-Volumi was simply bland – the rear end being particularly featureless.
 It is difficult therefore to imagine it being any better received.

-The background to this car’s development is nearly as politically fraught as that of its bigger brother, but nevertheless, Fiat allowed Camuffo a measure of creative freedom once the basic parameters were established.
-But what wasn’t entirely clear is what model the Beta was intended to replace, since it essentially straddled the Fulvia and larger Flavia in size, which couldn’t have helped matters when it came to fixing the parameters for the Gamma.
+The background to this car’s development is nearly as politically fraught as that of its bigger brother, but nevertheless, Camuffo was allowed a measure of creative freedom once the basic parameters were established.
+But what wasn’t entirely clear is precisely what model the Beta was intended to replace, since it essentially straddled the Fulvia and larger Flavia in size, which couldn’t have helped matters when it came to fixing the parameters for the Gamma.

 A study of the relative dimensions for Lancia’s various saloons is instructive.
 Camuffo stated Tipo 830 was initially schemed to directly replace the mid-range Flavia, which is borne out by the close dimensional relationship between both cars.
 In overall length, the Gamma is shorter by 40mm – owing to its truncated tail – and a mere 20mm separates them in wheelbase.
 One would naturally expect a more modern design to be both wider and lower, and unsurprisingly here the Gamma conforms.